MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Close-SmbOpenFile.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): N
 ```

-This command closes one or more files that are open by one of the client identified with the session ID 4415226380393 of the SMB server.
+This command closes one or more files that are open by one of the clients identified with the session ID 4415226380393 of the SMB server.

 ### Example 3: Close open files that match a file name extension
 ```powershell